-This the 4th part of our blog series "Things that security auditors will nag about and why you shouldn't ignore them".
-In these articles, Nixu's security consultants explain issues that often come up when assessing the security of web applications, platforms, and other computer systems.
+This is the 4th part of our blog series "Things that security auditors will nag about and why you shouldn't ignore them".
+In these articles, Nixu's security consultants explain issues that often come up when assessing the security of web applications, platforms and other computer systems.

 Someone from our team will read the logs every week

 Often logs are used only for debugging purposes: someone takes a look only when something isn't working properly.
 And as your piece of quality software always works as it should, there's no need for reading logs after most development has been done.
 Right?
 So too often, servers and other assets are left alone to rot after the most active development phase is over.

 Sometimes during audits, I hear someone claiming that they periodically read the logs from the previous week.
 I seriously doubt that.
 I'm not saying I don't believe them - it's just that reading logs is a tedious and boring job mostly, especially if there's a weeks worth of them.
 The same way you can quickly "read" a blog post like this and not remember anything afterward, you can just skim through the data and really easily miss something.

 A better approach is to configure automatic alerts from certain suspicious log events and host activity for example with syslog, SNMP or SNMP traps.
 Then based on this, you can read the logs around these events.
 Remember to use encrypted transport mechanisms and authentication to avoid accidental information disclosure.

 So what counts as suspicious activity?
 Unfortunately, that depends on the target system.
 Some of the symptoms you probably want to configure as alerts might turn out to be false positives.

 Again, the often repeated phrase "know your assets" really helps.
 Find out what kind of errors your applications produce in security-related error situations and monitor these error cases.
 Check the documentation, ask the developers or test.
 If your production logs suddenly look the same as the logs during an audit, someone not-so-whitehat might be knocking!

 In general, symptoms of something fishy happening include: